bioinfologics/sdg/README.md

 ### sdg-datastore

 Tool to create datastores from raw reads.
-It also creates a special type of datastore: the KmerCountsDatastore, which computes frequency of k-mers from a read set.
-Since the k-mers are only counted if they appear in a WorkSpace's SequenceDistanceGraph, you will need a workspace to create a KmerCountsDatastore.
+It also creates a special type of datastore: the KmerCounts, which computes frequency of k-mers from a read set.
+Since the k-mers are only counted if they appear in a WorkSpace's SequenceDistanceGraph, you will need a workspace to create a KmerCounts.

 ### sdg-workspace